 In a last ditch effort, I headed down to Denver and through a part of town where out of work buses are known to congregate.
 That’s when I saw her.
 She was radiant.
 As she stood confidently against a mountainous backdrop, effortlessly overwhelming the lot with her inner glow, I knew she was the one!
 Our eyes met.
 I got goosebumps.
 She blushed.
 Hours later we were on the road, Fort Collins bound, wind at our backs, heading for destiny and a chance to show our true colors.

 The rest is history.
 With the help of local artist Terry McNerney, the Magic Bus underwent a complete makeover and she’s been seen flaunting her stuff all around town like the superstar diva she is!
 She loves posing for photos and insisted we display one of her photo shoots on the website for your enjoyment.

-The Magic Bus and I have been working for months to produce a colorful tour experience you are sure to enjoy.
+The Magic Bus and our team work hard to produce a colorful tour experiences you are sure to enjoy.
 Climb aboard!

 – Michael Murphy, founder of Magic Bus Tours